 Remedy: Destroy overwintering beetles by burning old stems at the end of the season.
 From late spring, search and destroy the pests by hand.
 On larger plots, use sprays containing pyrethrum.

-Frost damage: Late frosts can damage the growing tips, leading to distorted or dead spears.
+Frost damage: Late frosts can damage growth, leading to it dying or being distorted.

 Remedy: Remove any damaged growth and protect the bed with a double layer of horticultural fleece if frost is forecast.